mariolukas/FabScanPi-Server/docs/faq.md

   To save your changes press CTRL + O, then ENTER and exit with CTRL + X

+  ​

   Now do an update and dist-upgrade:

     $ sudo apt-get update
     $ sudo apt-get dist-upgrade

+  ​

   Finally you should reboot the FabScanPi:

     $ sudo reboot now

+  ​

+  Alternatively you can switch off - switch on your FabScanPi

+  ​

   NOTE: Now you will use the testing data source.
 Because it is not officially released there will be NO SUPPORT for this version.

+  ​

+- **How can I switch back to an older version (stable) of the software?**

+  You must know the number of the older version you want to step back to (e.g.: 0.4.0-b373) :

+  Open a console (or remote ssh-console).

+  Type in: ```sudo apt-get install fabscanpi-server=0.4.0-b373```

+  Follow the questions in the installation procedure and finally restart the FabScanPi again.

+  NOTE: Please make sure you selected the correct packet source in the ``` /etc/apt/sources.list```

+  ​

 # Hardware<a name="hardware"></a>